khronion/oracle2/README.md

 ```

 ##Disclaimer
 Oracle2 is designed to respect the NationStates API ratelimit.
-However, you may inaverdently exceed the ratelimit if you run multiple instances of Oracle2, or run another API-utilizing program at the same time.
+However, you may inadvertently exceed the ratelimit if you run multiple instances of Oracle2, or run another API-utilizing program at the same time.